-Beginning in Kindergarten and continuing through anything from Fourth to Sixth grade, we encourage you to instruct your children in the skills of handwriting through one of three prize-winning programs: the Scripture-oriented, traditional handwriting program called A Reason for Handwriting; the comprehensive, self-assessing Getty-Dubay Italic Handwriting program; or the innovative, developmentally-oriented Handwriting Without Tears.
+Beginning in Kindergarten and continuing through 4th, 5th, or 6th grade, we encourage you to instruct your children in the skills of handwriting through one of three prize-winning programs.

-Dr. Beechick argues that once handwriting basics are mastered, usually by 3rd grade, then students should practice handwriting in the process of writing.
+Once they've mastered handwriting basics, usually by 3rd grade, then students should practice handwriting in the process of writing.
 Sonlight Language Arts programs follow this model and students receive further handwriting practice in their dictation and creative expression assignments.
-We also offer separate handwriting curriculum materials and post optional schedules, so you have these tools when your students need them.
+We also offer separate handwriting curriculum materials and post optional handwriting schedules, so you have these tools when your students need them.